markusrenoldner/markusrenoldner.github.io/_portfolio/fenicsx_periodic.md

 mpc.finalize()

 ```
-The rest is standard again, with the only difference, that we use the `LinearProblem` command from the MPC library, which accepts the `m̀pc` as an argument.
+The rest is standard again, with the only difference, that we use the `LinearProblem` command from the MPC library, which accepts the `mpc` as an argument.
 ```
 # Define variational problem
 u = TrialFunction(V)